alexiusvdt/code-review3/readme.md

 Code: beepBooper(inputArray), inputArray = [0 through 13]
 Expected output = [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?"]

+Test: "users must enter a number for the program to work"

 NOTE: hierarchy rules in assignment are as follows:
   * 3 takes precedence over 2 & 1